OTI Festival 1992: Participants

 Broadcasters from twenty-five countries participated in this edition of the OTI festival, marking the first time that the highest number of participants was achieved.
 The OTI members, public or private broadcasters from Spain, Portugal, and twenty-three Spanish and Portuguese speaking countries of Ibero-America signed up for the festival.
 From the countries that participated in the previous edition, Aruba did not return, while the Netherlands Antilles returned.
 Equatorial Guinea participated for the first time, which would be its only appearance at the festival.

-Some of the participating broadcasters, such as those representing Chile, Cuba, and Mexico, selected their entries through their regular national selections.
+Some of the participating broadcasters, such as those representing Chile, Cuba, the Netherlands Antilles, and the United States, selected their entries through their regular national televised competitions.
 Other broadcasters decided to select their entry internally.
 A 15 years old Shakira was initially considered to represent Colombia, but because the rules did not allow performers under 18, she was not allowed to participate.

 Four performing artists had represented the same country previously: Humberto Nivi had represented the Netherlands Antilles in 1974, Francisco had won the festival for Spain in 1981, Jesús Fichamba had represented Ecuador in 1985, and Cheo Zorrilla had represented the Dominican Republic in 1986.